mozilla/glean/docs/user/reference/metrics/event.md

 ### `testGetValue`

 Get the list of recorded events.
+Returns a language-specific empty/null value if no data is stored.

 {{#include ../../../shared/tab_header.md}}